 “I still seem to be obsessing about my ex.
 She crowds into my thoughts a dozen times a day.
 I’m trying my best to forget about her, but, despite what I’ve read and the advice I’ve gotten, I CAN’T GET HER OUT OF MY HEAD!
-I feel like I’m going through my days as half a person, with nothing ahead of me but regrets about what might have been….how do I stop my thoughts?” ~ from my article about letting go of someone you love.
+I feel like I’m going through my days as half a person, with nothing ahead of me but regrets about what might have been….how do I stop my thoughts?” ~ from my article on letting go of someone you love.

 Obsessive thoughts about your ex can be a normal part of breaking up.
 But, if those thoughts are overpowering or overwhelming, then you need to find a way to overcome them.
 Here are six ways to stop thinking about your ex all the time.